HTTPArchive/almanac.httparchive.org/src/content/en/2022/interop.md

 featured_stat_label_2: The percentage of sites using the newly interoperable dialog element as of September 2022
 featured_stat_3: 4%
 featured_stat_label_3: The number of mobile pages using recently interoperable CSS containment in their stylesheets.
 Containment support is critical for Container Queries.
-unedited: true
 ---

 ## Introduction

-In 2019, the Mozilla Developer Network’s (MDN) Product Advisory Board put together a significant survey of over 28,000 developers and designers from 173 countries.
+In 2019, the Mozilla Developer Network's (MDN) Product Advisory Board put together a significant survey of over 28,000 developers and designers from 173 countries.
 Findings from this were published as the first <a hreflang="en" href="https://insights.developer.mozilla.org/reports/pdf/MDN-Web-DNA-Report-2019.pdf">Web Developer Needs Assessment</a> (Web DNA).
 This study identified (among other things) that some of the key frustrations and pain points most often involved differences between browsers.
 In 2020 this led to a followup known as the <a hreflang="en" href="https://insights.developer.mozilla.org/reports/mdn-browser-compatibility-report-2020.html">MDN Browser Compatibility Report</a>.

 Historically, implementer priorities and focus are independently managed.
 However, given this new data, browser manufactures came together for another first-of-its-kind effort called <a hreflang="en" href="https://web.dev/compat2021/">_Compat 2021_</a>, which identified 5 specific areas of joint focus toward alignment across thousands of Web Platform Tests.
 At the beginning of Compat 2021, all engines scored only 65-70% compatibility in the five areas in stable, shipping browsers.
 Today, all of them are over 90%.
 In 2022, this effort was expanded—and renamed—to <a hreflang="en" href="https://hacks.mozilla.org/2022/03/interop-2022/">_Interop 2022_</a>.